mrkzea/simple-mock-server/README.md

      }

 All you need is one class.
 SimpleMockServer.
-All the code is intentionally put in a single file to save you from including any dependencies.
+All the code is intentionally put in a single file.
 It doesn't require any external dependencies either.
 Uses Lambdas and requires Java8 for compilation.